barbarer/py4e-int/_sources/network/beautifulSoup.rst

 .. figure:: ../images/divAndOl.png
    :alt: Inspecting part of a webpage in the Chrome browser.

-You can use this information to find a parent tag such as the "div" tag that contains the "li" (list item) for each "a" tag for the mini nagivation bar in the New York Times webpage.
+You can use this information to find a parent tag such as the "li" tag that contains the "a" tag in the nagivation bar in the Michigan Daily webpage.
-You can then use ``find`` to
-find the "div" tag with the "css-1d8a290" class and then get all the "a" tags that are in the "div" tag.
+Use *find_all* to get all the "li" tags and then loop through those tags and use *find* to get the first "a" tag in each "li" tag.

 .. note::